 It’s officially the biggest shopping day of the year!
-So we figured, why not offer you a few Black Friday “real” deals for the loved ones on your list (or hey, even for yourself—no judging here!)?
-As I’ve said many times before, I am a HUGE fan of practical gifts, and these offers are no exception.
-I hope you enjoy.
+So we figured why not offer you a few Black Friday “real” deals for the loved ones on your list (or hey, even for yourself—no judging here!)?Keep Reading

 Welcome to the 2014 version of My Favorite Kitchen Tools for Stockings (slightly renamed for this year)!
 I’ve thought long and hard about what to put on this stocking stuffer list so, with a practical theme in mind, here we go…Keep Reading

-But enough about the containers you can no longer buy (so sorry!).
-Let’s instead talk about the two most comparable alternatives I’ve found.
-I did some testing this week that felt pretty darn risky.
+I’m sad to report that what you’ve heard is true …the divided Ziploc lunch containers have been discontinued! :( I did some testing this week that felt pretty darn risky.
 But the results ended up being better than I expected, so let’s get down to it!Keep Reading

 I don’t come right out and say it – but I think it’s obvious which blender I like the best out of the Blendtec, Vitamix, Ninja line-up.
 Get ready to be surprised because I’m pretty sure it’s not the one you’d think would be the winner here.Keep Reading

 Once I started feeling comfortable with the “real food” changes in our kitchen, it took me no time at all to realize I needed to move on to other areas of my house!
 I most certainly don’t have it all figured out, but since this question is asked so often I thought I’d share some of what you’ll find in my bathroom cabinets these days.Keep Reading